A novel network for classification of cuneiform tablet metadata: Method

 We compare our method with the state-of-the-art transformer-based point cloud network, Point-BERT \cite{yu2022point}.
 We use the colorless version of the pre-trained weights from ULIP-2 \cite{xue2024ulip}.
 Similar to PointLLM \cite{xu2024pointllm}, we use the CLS token concatenated with the output of the MaxPool layer as input to the classification head.
-PointLLM used this concatenation to enable faster training, and we also observed that it improved performance.
+PointLLM used this concatenation to enable faster training, but we observed that it also improved performance.
 We use the same DGCNN classification head as in our method and the same training parameters, with the only difference being a larger batch size of 64.
 During training, we keep the Point-BERT weights frozen and only train the classification head.
-The main difference with our methods is that we use only 8192 points as input, since the network is pre-trained with this size.
-We did not observe performance improvements when changing the number of points, presumably because the weights are pre-trained for a specific size.
-This reflects a common limitation of pre-trained point cloud networks, where the input size is fixed during pretraining.
+Compared with our method Point-BERT uses only 8192 points as input, since the network is pre-trained with this size, and performance did not improve by increasing the number of points.